-In Brief: Your suspicion of grace is not spiritual failure — it is a scar from a lifetime of conditional love.
-The flinch you feel when you hear about unconditional election is proof that something is alive underneath the wound.
-Sovereignty is the only cure for transactional shame, because it means your salvation never depended on the quality of your trust.
+In Brief: Your suspicion of grace is not spiritual failure — it is a scar from a lifetime of conditional love, and it flinches hardest at unconditional election.
+Sovereignty is the only cure for transactional shame, because it means your salvation never depended on the quality of your trust, or on the steadiness of your flinch.
 The trial already ended.
 The shoe already dropped.
 It fell on Calvary.

 The Gift Nobody Trusts